 - 6. Successfully complete all Practicum II courses, including fieldwork hours. - 7.
-Submit Practicum II fieldwork documentation to the Certification Course in BBL: - a.
-Time log (Minimums: 45 hours for 4-8 and Content Curriculum; 80 hours for Core Subjects EC-6) - b.
+Submit Practicum II fieldwork documentation to the Certification Course in BB: - a.
+Time log (Minimums: 50 hours for 4-8 and Content Curriculum; 105 hours for Core Subjects EC-6) - b.
 Formal observations (minimum of 1 per Practicum II course) - c.
-Cooperating teacher evaluation - d.
-Reflections for Practicum II (All reflections except First 15 Day video reflections must be in one document and saved as a PDF) - e.
-First 150-day video reflections from Practicum I and II combined into one PDF document - 8.
+Reflections for Practicum II (All reflections except First 15 Day video reflections must be in one document and saved as a PDF) - d.
+First 15-day video reflections from Practicum I and II combined into one PDF document - 8.
 Successfully complete all coursework required for degree completion other than Clinical Teaching. - 9.
 Pass TExES exams - a.
 Pedagogy & Professional Responsibilities EC-12 (PPR) (all certification areas) - b.
 Content exam (all certification areas) - 10.
 Submit the Test Release Form for the Science of Teaching Reading (STR) exam if required (EC-6 and 4-8 Core Subjects; ELAR 4-8 and ELAR/SS 4-8 only).
 In order to be released for the STR exam, you must score 85% or better overall.